GO PLACES AND MAKE A DIFFERENCE

 - a 3-credit seminar in Applied Theology.

-MDiv students should complete 18 credit hours before applying for a CPE unit, which includes OT Foundations, NT Foundations, Theology I and/or II, and Soul of Ministry.
+CPE unit leaders expect applicants to have completed academic work in biblical studies, doctrinal theology, and pastoral ministry prior to acceptance.
+They advise that MDiv students should complete 18 credit hours before applying for a CPE unit, which includes OT Foundations, NT Foundations, Theology I and/or II, and Soul of Ministry.
+Questions about CPE academic requirements should be directed to the unit leaders listed below.

 These CPE unit leaders are here to help you navigate the ins and outs of preparing an application.
 Get in touch with any questions or to start your application today!